Notice: This page requires JavaScript to function properly.

 F1 Score

-The F1 score is a harmonic mean of precision and recall.
-The harmonic mean here is preferable over the regular mean since it penalizes one of the summands being low stronger.
+The F1 score is the harmonic mean of precision and recall.
+The harmonic mean is preferred over the regular (arithmetic) mean because it penalizes situations where one of the values (either precision or recall) is low, making it a more balanced measure of a model's performance.

-F1 combines both precision and recall in one metric.
-F1 will be good only if both precision and recall are relatively high.
+The F1 score combines both precision and recall into a single metric.
+It will only be high if both precision and recall are relatively high, making it a useful measure when you need to balance both types of errors.

 Metrics in Python